Who Is This Credit Card Best For?

 The currency for the rewards on this card is points, but the earning rate is expressed in percentages, just like cash back.
 For qualifying purchases at Best Buy, you’ll earn 5% back in points.
 You’ll get 3% back at gas stations, 2% back on dining, and takeout, and 1% everywhere else.

 Keep watch for the rotating rewards categories that change periodically, as you will have to activate them on your account.
-Best Buy’s most recent rotating rewards category was for 5% back on grocery purchases, which is quite appealing compared to the average store and cash rewards cards.
+Best Buy’s most recent rotating rewards category is for 10% back on utility bills through March 2021.

 Keep in mind that you can boost your rewards to 6% by earning Elite Plus status in the My Best Buy loyalty program: 1% base rate for rewards members, 4% for having the My Best Buy Visa and 1% for being an Elite Plus member.
 You earn Elite Plus status by spending at least $3,500 on Best Buy and non-Best Buy purchases in a calendar year.

 The points system may be confusing at first glance because earning 5% back in points translates to 2.5 points per $1 spent, rather than 5 points per $1 spent.
 (And 3% back translates to 1.5 points, etc.) Each point is worth 2 cents, though, so 5% back in points is just like 5% cash back, except that you’ll get a coupon instead of cash.
-Here’s the simplest way to think about it: For every $100 you spend at Best Buy, you’ll earn a $5 coupon toward future Best Buy purchases.
+Here’s the simplest way to think about it: For every 250 points you earn, you’ll earn a $5 coupon toward future Best Buy purchases.

 As a cardholder, you’ll get various promotional financing offers lasting months to years.
 If you choose promotional financing, you won’t earn any points for the purchase.